 Umpqua Health is dedicated to operating in accordance with its CCO Contract with the Oregon Health Authority, along with State, Federal and Local regulations.
-Furthermore, Umpqua Health expects its provider panel, also referred to in this section as "subcontractor," to operate with a high level of integrity to ensure compliance with regulations.
-Participating providers are seen as subcontractors under Umpqua Health's CCO Contract, (CCO Contract, Exhibit A, Section 3(hhhh)), and therefore are required to comply with certain requirements bestowed upon Umpqua Health.
+Furthermore, Umpqua Health expects its Provider panel to operate with a high level of integrity to ensure compliance with regulations.

 Umpqua Health will not tolerate deceitful, wasteful, abusive, or other similarly inappropriate activities among any of those individuals or entities whom we employ, serve, or otherwise do business with.
-More importantly, Umpqua Health takes the health and welfare of our patients, members, and others we serve very seriously.
+More importantly, Umpqua Health takes the health and welfare of our patients, Members, and others we serve very seriously.

-Many of Umpqua Health's Compliance Program documents may be accessed on UHA's website.
+Many of Umpqua Health's Compliance Program documents may be accessed on UHA's website, or upon request.
 Additionally, Umpqua Health's Compliance Office can be reached, at the contact information listed below, if there are questions or concerns regarding requirements.